-Bullets strafed the ancient walls as Raine and King darted through the darkness.
+Bullets strafed the ancient walls as Raine and King darted through the darkness of the underground ruins.
 They swung around the side of the gate and skidded to a halt just inside the entrance.

 "What are you doing?"
 King asked when Raine held him back from venturing further into the ancient ruins.
-"We've got to keep going?"
+"We've got to keep going!"